The Bridge of Light (album)

 The Bridge of Light is an album by Apocalypse, recorded live in concert.
-The album is divided in 2 acts.
-The Act I is composed by individual songs and the Act II tells the story of a boy trying to find answers about himself in an abandoned park in the Christmas day.
+The album is divided in two acts.
+Act I is composed by individual songs and Act II tells the story of a boy trying to find answers about himself in an abandoned park in the Christmas Day.
 Eloy Fritsch plays keyboards including analog synths and Hammond organs.
 His brother Ruy plays guitar.
-Singer Gustavo Demarchi also plays flute.
+Singer Gustavo Demarchi also plays the flute.
 The guest violin player is Hique Gomez.